dalong0514/readnotes/20200106计算原文/2020082PHP-Objects-Patterns-and-Practice/2020082PHP-Objects-Patterns-0206.md

 of design and planning.
 It is possible to place database code directly in the model (although you would probably want to design a gateway to handle the actual SQL).
 For relatively simple models, especially if each class broadly maps to a table, this approach can be a real win, saving you the considerable design overhead of devising an external system for reconciling your objects with the database.

-325

-Chapter 12 ■ enterprise patterns

-Summary
+## Summary

 I have covered an enormous amount of ground here (although I have also left out a lot).
 You should not feel daunted by the sheer volume of code in this chapter.
 Patterns are meant to be used in the right circumstances, and combined when useful.
 Use those described in this chapter that you feel meet the needs of your project, and do not feel that you must build an entire framework before embarking on a project.
 On the other hand, there is enough material here to form the basis of a framework, or just as likely, to provide some insight into the architecture of some of the prebuilt frameworks you might choose to deploy.

 And there’s more!
-I left you teetering on the edge of persistence, with just a few tantalizing hints about

-collections and mappers to tease you.
+I left you teetering on the edge of persistence, with just a few tantalizing hints about collections and mappers to tease you.
 In the next chapter, I will look at some patterns for working with databases and for insulating your objects from the details of data storage.

-326

-CHAPTER 13